Em-Weston/Chorebot/README.md

 ## Project Status
 Current Status: `Work in progress`
 I have created most of the user interface.
 With user-friendly, logical features.
 I have added the basic javascript, so the page responds to user interaction.
-Next up, Is adding functionality to have a winner.
+I have built the functionality to finish the game and have a winner.
+I now need to add the Javascript logic to declare a looser.
 ***

 ## Room for improvement